PM1776/PM1776.github.io/README.md

 # Graph Visualizer
 Graph theory is incredibly helpful in the development world, providing capabilities such as holding the connections within a list and searching through those connections seemingly in ways only limited to one's creativity, all while allowing the same capabilities of an Array list.
 I built this application to learn about the graph data structure, and I hope it's as visualizing of graphs as it was for me in building it.
 It also is additionally mobile friendly. </br>
-The running application can be found here: https://paulmeddaugh.github.io/Graph-Visualizer/
+The running application can be found here: https://paulmeddaugh.github.io/Graph-Visualizer/ The Trello board can be found here: https://trello.com/b/0vXmvjiV/graph-visualizer

 ## The Algorithm Cast
 The following algorithms are supported in this application: